iamthetwodigiter/FlutterForge/README.md

    pip install colorama termcolor
    ```

+4. **(Optional) Flutter Forge Executable**: If you want to use the `.exe` version (for Windows), download the executable from the [releases section](#) and add it to your system's environment variables for easier access.

 ---

 ## Usage

 ### Command-Line Arguments

-The script accepts several command-line arguments to control its behavior.
+The script and executable accept the same command-line arguments to control their behavior.
 Below are the available options:

 - `--build`: Initiates the build process.
 This is the main argument to start the APK build and renaming.
 - `--traceback`: Enables detailed error traceback.
 Useful for debugging errors during execution.